bartneck/SwimDsl/README.md

 open the web app in a new tab in your default browser.
 Alternatively, navigate to `https://localhost:5173`.

+### I did something wrong and it doesn't run

+If `npm run dev` runs without error, but you get a blank page in your browser, with a console message "Uncaught Error: Unrecognized extension value in extension set" then npm has managed to download two separate copies of one of the `@codemirror/*` dependencies.
+This is caused because the `codemirror-swimdsl` submodule is its own npm package, living inside another npm package which it shares dependencies with.
+We ideally should never run `npm i` inside the `codemirror-swimdsl` subdirectory as this seems to create the issue.
+The solution is to remove both the `codemirror-swimdsl/node_modules` and `node_modules/codemirror-lang-swimdsl` directories.
+Then run `npm i` inside the top level directory.

 ## How can I learn SwimDSL?

 The SwimDSL editor has a tutorial swim programme, which shows off how to use